-Professor Stanley B. Lubman is a world-recognized leader in Chinese law and a friend of the Center for Chinese Legal Studies.
+Professor Stanley B. Lubman was a world-recognized leader in Chinese law and a friend of the Hong Yen Chang Center for Chinese Legal Studies.
 A collection of his work appears on these pages.

 We are pleased to add to this website a section devoted to Stanley Lubman’s contribution to understanding developments in Chinese law over more than fifty years,